mavaddat-javid-education/Red-DiscordBot/docs/cog_guides/core.rst

 **Description**

-Sets Red's nickname for the current server.
+Sets Edu's nickname for the current server.

 Maximum length for a nickname is 32 characters.